6Morpheus6/pinokio-wiki/README.md

 ### *Context:68:3 Error*

 ![vs installation loop](Images/vs_insall.png "vs installation loop") ![vs Error 68:3](Images/vs_error.png "vs Error 68:3")
-If Visual Buildtools fails with the **context:68:3** error, it often happens due to a partially preinstalled version.
+If Visual Buildtools fails with the **context:68:3** error, it often happens due to a partially preinstalled version or not enough disk space on your system drive.
 There are 3 ways to fix this:

+> Make sure to have at least 15 GB space on your system drive

 #### 1.)
 Uninstalling Visual Studio